hyosung11/Launch-School/Courses/journal.md

 19:28 I finished lesson, but ended copying most of the latter methods rather than trying to figure them out myself first.

 19:38 Started Lesson 2, but time to put the kids to bed.

+## 20220721 목요일

+08:33 I will be a professional software engineer soon!

+08:55 Completed Assignment 2 > The `var` Statement.